 I much prefer it for external use and would not personally use it internally.
 It is one of the two oils I use in my daily oil cleansing routine, which has greatly improved my skin.

-Castor oil packs harness the anti-inflammatory and lymph stimulating benefits of castor oil but use it externally.
+Castor oil packs harness the anti-inflammatory and lymph stimulating benefits of castor oil but allow safer external use.
 From a 1999 study:

 With a minimal 2-hour therapy period, this study found that castor oil packs produced a “significant” temporary increase in the number of T-11 cells that increased over a 7 hour period following treatment and then returned to normal levels within 24 hours later.

-Castor oil packs have been said to help improve liver detoxification naturally, support uterine and ovarian health, improve lymphatic circulation and reduce inflammation.
+In short, castor oil packs have been said to help detoxify the liver naturally, support uterine and ovarian health, improve lymphatic circulation, and reduce inflammation.

 How to Do a Castor Oil Pack

-Castor oil packs are simple to do at home and I like them because they require me to be still and relax and read a book for at least an hour.
+Castor oil packs are simple to do at home and I like them because they require me to be still and relax and read a book for at least an hour (not always easy to accomplish).
 They can be messy, but with proper preparation are not.

-- A wrap around pack (plastic free) or plastic wrap (not optimal)
+- a wrap-around pack (or large piece of cotton flannel) or plastic wrap (not optimal)

-I highly recommend carefully prepping the are where you’ll be doing the castor oil pack to prevent mess.
-I like using an old shower curtain, covered with a sheet under me, just to make sure nothing stains.
+NOTE: I highly recommend carefully prepping the area where you’ll be doing the castor oil pack to prevent mess.
+Try using an old shower curtain, covered with a sheet under under you to make sure nothing stains.
 I don’t often have to wash the sheet, and I just fold and store in the bathroom cabinet for the next use.

 - Cut a large piece of cotton flannel and fold into thirds to make three layers.
-My original piece was 20 inches by 10 inches and when folded it was roughly 7×10 but yours could be larger or smaller, depending on where you are planning to place it.
+My original piece was 20 inches by 10 inches and when folded it was roughly 7 inches by 10 inches.
+Yours could be larger or smaller, depending on where you are planning to place it.